sblack15/CensoredImageQueries/README.md

 [StructureFlow](https://github.com/RenYurui/StructureFlow) \[12]

+# Training with Occluded Images

+For 'places2' and 'hotels50k', we also provide the training scripts to train the ResNet-18 models using the occluded images.
+Once these models are trained, their weights can be loaded and then can be used to perform the classification / retrieval tasks.
+We also provide the weights that we trained using various occlusion methods, as well as those trained without any occlusion, [here](https://drive.google.com/drive/folders/13oO5CikiXckYjJ8i5x25Ht1-XiqVQQlK?usp=sharing).
+All models should be placed in the directory '{places2|hotels50k}/weights'

 # References

 \[1] Bertalmio  M,  Bertozzi  AL,  Sapiro  G  (2001)  Navier-stokes, fluid dynamics, and image and video inpainting.
 In: Proc.
 IEEE Conference on Computer Visionand Pattern Recognition